Skip to main content

 These claims must be truthful and not misleading, and the manufacturer must have substantiation that the claim is true.
 Crucially, any structure/function claim on a label must be accompanied by the mandatory DSHEA disclaimer ∞ “This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”

 Therefore, a direct claim that a supplement “mimics Ozempic” or “is a GLP-1 agonist” is a drug claim.
 Such language implies the product can treat obesity or diabetes, which are medical conditions.
-The (FTC), which regulates advertising, and the FDA take aggressive action against companies making such unsubstantiated and illegal claims.
+The Federal Trade Commission (FTC), which regulates advertising, and the FDA take aggressive action against companies making such unsubstantiated and illegal claims.

 The legal and biological reality is that supplements and drugs operate in fundamentally separate spheres.
 While a supplement might contain ingredients that support the body’s own systems related to appetite and metabolism, it cannot legally or factually replicate the potent, targeted pharmacological action of a prescription GLP-1 medication.